SeanDaniels/structures-algorithms/docs/_topics/10-linked-lists.md

 ## Removing a node

+Removing a node from a linked list involves locating the target node, updating the pointers that are effected by the removal of the target node, and removing the node.

-Here is the code for removing a node (if it exists) from the list
+Here is the code for removing a node (if it exists) from the list:

 ```c++
 removeNode(int val){